pop-os/cosmic-text/README.md

 - [x] Text editing
     - [x] Performance improvements
     - [x] Text selection
-    - [ ] Can automatically recreate https://unicode.org/udhr/ without errors
+    - [ ] Can automatically recreate https://unicode.org/udhr/ without errors (see below)
     - [ ] Copy/paste

+The UDHR (UN Declaration of Human Rights) test involves taking the entire set of UDHR translations (almost 500 languages), concatenating them as one file (which ends up being 8 megabytes!), then via the `editor-test` example, automatically simulating the entry of that file into cosmic-text per-character, with the use of backspace and delete tested per character and per line.
+Then, the final contents of the buffer is compared to the original file.
+So far, 56 lines out of 106746 are not correct, due to filtering out of some control characters.
+This means about 99.95% of the lines are currently correct.